Library Registration & Borrowing

 - Faculty, staff, and learners of NOSM University, Laurentian University, Lakehead University, and its affiliated institutions;

 - Individuals who are on campus for periods of limited duration and who are engaged in activities supported by NOSM University, Laurentian University, Lakehead University or its affiliated institutions;

 - Individuals who enjoy an ongoing affiliation with NOSM University through research, instructional, professional, or administrative activities.

 Secondary Users are permitted to borrow any materials that circulate, with the exception of a small number of items that are reserved specifically to support teaching or research at NOSM University.
 Secondary Users are not permitted to recall items on loan, extended loans privileges or use of the Interlibrary Loan service.
-Off-campus access to electronic resources may be prohibited due to licensing agreements.
+Off-campus access to licensed electronic resources is not available to Secondary Users.